scemino/nscumm/README.md

 Supported Games
 ---------------

-SCUMM 3:
+SCUMM 5:

+* Monkey Island 2: LeChuck's revenge

-* Indiana Jones and the Last Crusade
+* Indiana Jones and the Fate of Atlantis

 SCUMM 4: